RisingStack/trace-nodejs/README.md

 ### Configuration

 You can specify the configuration two ways.
-Most options can be set via environment variables or using a config module.
+Configuration options can be set via environment variables or using a config module.
 We look for a config module named `trace.config.js` at your current working directory by default, which can be overridden with the `TRACE_CONFIG_PATH` environment variable.
-Having a config module is optional, but some configuration may be set only with it.
+Having a config module is optional, but some options may be set only with it.
 In order to use our service, you need to specify an api key and and a service name at minimum.
-The corresponding environment variables are: `TRACE_API_KEY` and `TRACE_SERVICE_NAME`
+The corresponding environment variables are: `TRACE_API_KEY` and `TRACE_SERVICE_NAME`.

 An example for how to start your app with environment variables: